Eastrall/EntityFrameworkCore.DataEncryption/README.md

 This library has been developed initialy for a personal project of mine.
 It provides a simple way to encrypt column data.

-I **do not** take responsability if you use this in a production environment and loose your encryption key.
+I **do not** take responsability if you use this in a production environment and loose your encryption key or corrupt your data.

 ## How to install